Systems Engineering

 • Time, effort, and money are needed to conduct the trade study.

-How to conduct a Trade Study
+How to Conduct a Trade Study

 Conducting a trade study doesn’t have to be complicated.
-You are examining multiple courses of action (solutions) to a problem and choosing the best and more appropriate course of action.
+You are examining multiple courses of action (solutions) to a problem and choosing the best and most appropriate course of action.
 Here are a few steps in conducting a trade study.

 • Step 1: Define the problem – Make sure you address the actual problem, not a symptom.